codezeroexe/Mini-database-project--ecommerce/README.md

 # Mini-database-project--ecommerce
-Project Title: E-commerce Database System 🛍️
 Project Overview
-This project is a mini database system for an e-commerce platform.
+This project is a mini database system designed for an e-commerce platform.
 It demonstrates key database concepts like relational design, data normalization, and SQL querying.
 The system manages core business functions, including customer information, product catalogs, order tracking, and payments.
 The ER diagram provided visually represents the relationships between these entities.

 Database Design 📐
 The database schema is structured around five main tables: